 manmade resources objectives and would only lead to small scale development in line with the proportional growth within the Core Strategy.
-Overall commentary and any cumulative effects have a positi ve impact on the baseline as man with the Core Strategy.
-Short term will constructed during this time may have an the SEA process.
+Overall commentary and any cumulative effects Overall this policy has a positive effect on the baseline objectives and is in conformity with the Core Strategy.
+Short term will have a positive impact on the baseline as many of the housing identified sites will be constructed during this time may have an effect on traffic and effects on water quality.
+This can be assessed at a later stage of the SEA process.